flaviogoncalves/teams_to_chime_gateway/README.md

 <img src="https://user-images.githubusercontent.com/4958202/137627828-9a729407-f00e-4f55-99ab-c56911b4165a.png" alt="image" style="width:240px;"/>

-# Gateway from Microsoft Teams to AWS Chime Voice Connector
+# Gateway from Microsoft Teams to SIP

-Microsoft Teams to AWS Chime Gateway
+This instruction were tested with a connection to AWS Chime Voice Connector

-If you need assistance to execute this procedures, please contact cloud@wehostvoip.io, assistance on configuration is cherged in an hourly basis.
+If you need assistance to execute this procedures, please contact cloud@wehostvoip.io, assistance on configuration is charged in an hourly basis.

 ## Description

-The teams to chime gateway is an AMI (Amazon Machine Image) dedicated to convert calls from MS teams using SIP and TLS to AWS Chime Voice Connector.
+The teams to chime gateway is an AMI (Amazon Machine Image) dedicated to convert calls from MS teams using SIP and TLS to AWS Chime Voice Connector or any other SIP trunk.
 This will allow MS Teams users to save on outbound calls avoiding the the cost of subscriber.
-We estimate a reduction from US$12.00 to US$2.00 per month per subcriber in telephpny costs, by using the gateway
+We estimate a reduction from US$12.00 to US$2.00 per month per subcriber in telephpny costs, by using the gateway.

 ** Please consult, if you want to install this gateway in your internal network or if you want an image for your own ITSP provider **
 (cloud_at_wehostvoip.io)